A basic understanding of Reiki is that it balances or rebalances a person on all levels: physically, psychologically and

 Reiki is a way of living that establishes a sense of peace with oneself and harmony with one’s surroundings.
 It provides wisdom in here-and-now difficulties and is a resource of empowerment in response to challenges.

 Reiki is a teaching that accesses innate wisdom and intelligence, as well as compassion, which propel a vision of one’s own potential.

 Reiki fosters self-communication and inquiry in an open and non-critical way.
 It replaces any negative self-dialogue with a solution-seeking patience and wisdom.
 Wisdom and compassion go hand in hand.
 Compassion for self and others creates the spaciousness for wisdom to reveal itself.
 And wisdom encourages compassion because it’s the healthy choice to make.

-Reiki helps us find and develop the potential of a self-healing personality or psychology that is waiting to be activated under any and all of our symptoms.
+Reiki helps us find and develop a self-healing personality or psychology that is waiting to be activated under any and all of our symptoms.